Rethinking and Recomputing the Value of Machine Learning Models: Experiments

-Specifically, we analyze both the behavior of simple as well as state of the art models over various datasets, models, and text encoders and provide insights on what model developers and process owners should look for in a model and in how to deploy it in a selective fashion.
-We refer the reader to our GitHub repo\footnote{https://tinyurl.com/rethinking-value-of-ml-models} for the companion code.
+Our experimental evaluation is focused on NLP classification tasks, for which we analyze the behavior of simple as well as state-of-the-art models over various datasets, models, and text encoders.
+This choice stems from the broad diffusion of NLP models in companies, and from our experience (see Section \ref{insights}) in industrial use cases that were all NLP-based.
+However, the concept of value can be applied to any ML model deployed in a practical application, and we believe that the main results of our experimental evaluation hold for many other domains.
+We refer the reader to our GitHub repo\footnote{\href{https://github.com/burcusayin/value-of-ml-models/}{https://github.com/burcusayin/value-of-ml-models/}} for the companion code.